For urgent consular assistance call

 More information:

-To stay safe in southern Serbia, only use well know roads and path and be alert of uncleared landmine warning signs.
+To stay safe in southern Serbia, only use well-known roads and paths and be alert to uncleared landmine warning signs.

-Pickpocketing, bag snatching and other petty crime is common.
+Pickpocketing, bag snatching, and other petty crimes are common.
 Criminals often target foreigners in crowded places, such as markets and on public transport.

 To reduce your risk of crime:

 Violent criminal acts are usually linked to organised crime.
-They are not directed at foreigners.
+They aren't directed at foreigners.

 However, there have been several violent and fatal attacks against foreigners, particularly late at night: